bocoup/aria-at-talkback-capture/README.md

 - `-h, --help`: Display help information
 - `-c, --clear-adb-logs`: Clear the logcat buffer after capturing the logs

-## ADB Setup
+## Prerequesites

-The scripts will require an installed version of [ADB](https://developer.android.com/tools/adb).

-Once available, the scripts will automatically use the appropriately found ADB.
+An installed version of [ADB](https://developer.android.com/tools/adb) is required.
+Preferred for it to be included on your PATH (otherwise, it will be just be searched for in likely locations)

 ### Installing System ADB